 In reality, real estate transactions can involve a huge number of contingencies, special requests, and other specific items, any of which can derail the initial offer and put an end to the negotiation.
 Things can also change during the contract period, creating the need for a new round of negotiations in order to keep the deal together.

-While a homeowner may be familiar with contracts and language specific to his or her work, there is a great deal of highly specialized information pertaining to the offer and sale of properties.
+While a homeowner may be familiar with contracts and language specific to his or her work, there is a great deal of highly specialized information and title work for closing pertaining to the offer and sale of properties.
 This information can change from state to state and from year to year as new rules and regulations go into effect.

 In addition, fair housing laws and other rules governing the marketing of a home can land FSBOs in hot water if they fail to properly follow guidelines.
 These, too, can change from year to year and may be more or less restrictive depending on the market.

 A basic knowledge of contracts or legal language based on a casual understanding will not protect homeowners from mistakes that can cost thousands of dollars in buyer compensation and legal fees.
 Even licensed real estate professionals carry errors and omissions insurance in order to protect themselves in the event of a mistake.
 The potential financial effect of even a small error can be devastating.
 A home sale is no place for guessing or for amateur legal analysis.

 Many FSBOs are motivated by their belief that the real estate industry is one big racket and that agents work together in order to drive prices up or down according to their own personal interests.
 They believe that licensed real estate agents are somehow less trustworthy than a buyer off the street, whose intentions and tactics could potentially create legal and financial havoc around their home sale.